 Having no medical or dental insurance for 10 months, we were in need of teeth cleanings.
 So, we left Gulliver and Tagalong behind and ventured to the border with my dad, parked on the U.S. side, and walked across to Mexico.
 Only 400 meters in, we arrived at Castle Dental, where we had scheduled appointments.

 I’ve never had such a smooth, painless teeth cleaning.
 Nor have my teeth ever looked as clean after.
 Bob and I both got exams and X-rays — not the super uncomfortable kind where you have to bite down on what feels like a strong piece of plastic sticking up in the roof of your mouth.
-No, the dentist held something up to the roofs of our mouths, nodded to his assistant, and a picture of our teeth showed up on the computer screen in front of my chairs.
+No, the dentist held something up to the roofs of our mouths, nodded to his assistant, and a picture of our teeth showed up on the computer screen in front of our chairs.
 Technology at its finest.

 Two cleanings, two exams, and two sets of X-rays — all for the reasonable price of $60.
 You can’t beat that.